 For judging purposes, videos will be scored on the actual submitted file.
-For contest playback purposes, submitted files will be converted to the preferred format (see below) for optimal playback at show.
+For contest playback purposes, submitted files may be converted to our preferred format (see below) for optimal contest playback at show.

-Preferred container format – MP4/MKV.
-The VAST Video Art contest is run on Windows Media Player Classic – Home Cinema on PC using GPU acceleration, so the preferred container format for video submissions is either MP4 or MKV.
+Preferred container format – The VAST Video Art contest is run from a Windows PC using GPU acceleration.
+Our preferred video format is as follows.